vtaits/react-select-async-paginate/packages/react-select-async-paginate/README.md

 Not required.
 Boolean.
 Clear all cached options on search change

+### clearCacheOnMenuClose

+Not required.
+Boolean.
+Clear all cached options on menu close

 ### cacheUniqs

 Not required.
 Array.
 Works as 2nd argument of `useEffect` hook.
 When one of items changed, `AsyncPaginate` cleans all cached options.